aetia-ang/README.md/README.md

    - Name: Angelina Yeh
    - Pronouns: She/her
    - School: Queens High School for the Sciences
-   - Currently...in New York!
-:
-:
+   - In the big apple 🍎

 #  🤍 A few things about me... 🤍